eeeyoung/Froth_monitor/README.md

 ### To be realised (* means already done)
 1. csv*
 2. stop and restart new databook*
-3. angle in degrees with manual typing (pre-set values choices)
+3. angle in degrees with manual typing (pre-set value choices)
 4. programmed video with disappearing bubbles